Love healthy raspberry muffins? Then you must bake a batch of these Raspberry Yogurt Muffins.

 So feel free to experiment and make baking substitutions.
 Just keep in mind that doing so may affect baking times, texture and taste when making raspberry muffins.

 Healthy raspberry muffins and more terrific recipes

 He sent his recipe for these yummy healthy raspberry muffins to me to check out along with his terrifically informative book.

 Then check out David’s book for lots of terrific recipes including some guilt free desserts!

 Use raspberry yogurt: Using raspberry yogurt doubles the raspberry flavor and a wonderful texture to these easy-to-make healthy raspberry yogurt muffins.

 Fresh or frozen raspberries?
-No need to thaw the raspberries for this super healthy muffin recipe.
+No need to thaw frozen raspberries for this super healthy raspberry muffin recipe.

-Just add the frozen raspberries straight from the freezer and mix them into the batter.
+Just add the frozen raspberries straight from the freezer and mix them into the raspberry muffins batter.